Skip to main content

-Extract from Service Record for Herbert Roberts, 1st Queensland Reinforcements, Egypt (National Archives of Australia)
+Extract from service record for Herbert Roberts, 1st Queensland Reinforcements, Egypt, courtesy of the National Archives of Australia, Series B2455 Item ID 8032961

 Herbert (Bert) Roberts was born at Huntley Station, near Clermont, in 1896 to William Roberts, a Scotsman and Annie.
 When he volunteered to serve with the first AIF in February 1918 he named as his next of kin his sister Mary Roberts, care of Mr & Mrs Jackie, Hillview, Beaudesert.
 His brother Harry Roberts #50278 had previously enlisted the month before.

-Anxious to enlist, he signed a statutory declaration that his father was a white man and his mother was a half-caste aboriginal, and that he had lived all his life with white people.
+Anxious to enlist, he signed a statutory declaration that his father was a white man and his mother was part Aboriginal, and that he had lived all his life with white people.
 Unable to read or write he made his mark with an X when he signed his enlistment papers and was earmarked to join the General Reinforcements for Egypt, like his brother, training at Rifle Range camp, Enoggera and Lytton Camp near the Port of Brisbane.

 Read more ...